Actindo-AG/Documentation/Core1Platform/AdministratingCore1/02_ManageUsers.md

 #### Prerequisites

 - You are logged in to a main account.
-- You are granted to create users.
+- You have permission to create users.

 #### Procedure